Allyn King: Career decline

 After King left the sanitarium to live with her aunt, she studied music with aspirations toward a possible career in radio.

 Personal life

-In 1924, King was reported to be engaged to Carl Wiedemann, a wealthy brewer from Newport, Kentucky and owner of the race horse In Memoriam.
+In 1924, King was reported to be engaged to Carl Wiedemann, a wealthy brewer from Newport, Kentucky and owner of the racehorse In Memoriam.
 Wiedemann later released the statement, "I am neither married nor engaged."

 Death

-On March 29, 1930, King leapt from her aunt's fifth story, New York City apartment to a courtyard below.
+On March 29, 1930, King leaped from her aunt's fifth-story, New York City apartment to a courtyard below.
 She had left behind a note lamenting the fact that she would never return to Broadway.
-King survived the fall with broken limbs and fractured skull that her doctors were confident she could recover from.
+King survived the fall with broken limbs and a fractured skull that her doctors were confident she could recover from.
 Though King was alert and seemed to be in good spirits, her condition deteriorated and she died of her injuries on March 31, 1930.
 The year before, German actress Marietta Millner's death was also attributed to excessive dieting to meet her contractual obligations.